ncrncornell/cms-to-bib/README.md

 # cms-to-bib

-This repository contains a bibliography (in Bibtex format) for all datasets provided by  the [Census Bureau](https://www.census.gov) to researchers in the [Federal Statitical Research Data Centers](https://www.census.gov/fsrdc), as of 2014.
+This repository contains a bibliography (in Bibtex format) for all datasets provided by  the [Census Bureau](https://www.census.gov) to researchers in the [Federal Statistical Research Data Centers](https://www.census.gov/fsrdc), as of 2014.

 This list does not claim to be exhaustive, nor is it being (actively) updated by the Census Bureau.
 It is provided as a utility to the community.